 How to Find a NAPFA Advisor

-If you’re interested in hiring a NAPFA advisor, the best thing to do is first visit their main site.
-NAPFA.org.
-From there you’ll see the Find an Advisor spot on the homepage (see above).
+If you’re interested in hiring a NAPFA advisor, the best thing to do is first visit their website.
+From there you’ll see the Find an Advisor spot on the homepage.
 You can search either by address, zip code or name and after selecting “search” you’ll have a list of the closest NAPFA registered advisors in your area.

 NAPFA also hosts educational conferences.
 These conferences have classes for advisors wanting to join NAPFA, as well as classes for advisors that want to refine their skills.

 Through NAPFA and Kiplinger’s Personal Finance magazine, the website hosts free financial advise several times a year.
-You can check for upcoming dates or watch the live video chat through their website as well as NAPFA and Kiplinger’s Facebook page.
+You can check for upcoming dates or watch the live video chat through their website and Kiplinger’s Facebook page.